Small Business Owner’s Guide to the Holiday Bonus

 Year-End Bonus

 As the name implies, a year-end bonus is one given at the end of a calendar year.
-A year-end bonus, if given, may be the holiday bonus, or it may be separate from and in addition to a holiday bonus.
+If given, a year-end bonus may be the holiday bonus or separate from and in addition to it.

 Non-Cash Gifts

-Many small businesses give a non-cash gift, either in lieu of or in addition to a cash bonus.
+Many small businesses offer a non-cash gift in lieu of or in addition to a cash bonus.
 Others offer special perks like flexible hours during the holidays or extra time off.

 Related: 5 Simple Things That Will Make Your Employees Happier